ADORSYS-GIS/netbird/docs/Monitoring-NetBird-Observability-Docker-Compose.md

 - Regularly updating all components to their latest stable versions.

 ---

-## Next Steps

-From here you can:

-- Build custom Grafana dashboards for NetBird usage, host health, and container performance.
-- Add alerting rules in Prometheus and route them via Alertmanager.
-- Extend the `netbird-events-exporter` or Alloy configuration to capture additional signals relevant to your environment.

 The `monitor-netbird` stack is intended to be a clean, understandable baseline you can confidently adapt to your own infrastructure.
 For Kubernetes deployments, refer to [Monitoring-NetBird-Observability-Kubernetes.md](Monitoring-NetBird-Observability-Kubernetes.md).